SharePoint/PnP-Guidance/articles/app-model-recipe-site-provisioning.md

 In this pattern, CSOM code is executed via .NET/Objective-C/iOS applications or PowerShell scripts.
 This pattern also encompasses using remote timer jobs; for example, an Azure Web Job.

 - The pattern may be used to target site collection and sub site creation.
-- The apps must be granted Full Control permissions to the SharePoint environment	.
+- The apps must be granted Full Control permissions to the SharePoint environment.
 - Authentication can be a challenge depending on the type of app you are creating and your SharePoint security settings.
 - The Provider-hosted app uses CSOM APIs to create site collections and sub sites.
 	+ CSOM/REST APIs may also be used to configure other aspects of the site during the provisioning process.